 Driving without distraction is a necessity for a safer driving experience.
 See Defensive Driving on page 4-2.
 By taking a few moments to read this manual and get familiar with your vehicle's audio system, you can use it with less effort, as well as take advantage of its features.
-While your vehicle is parked, set up your audio system by presetting your favorite radio stations, setting the tone and adjusting the speakers.
-Then, when driving conditions permit, you can tune to your favorite stations using the presets and steering wheel controls (if equipped).
+While your vehicle is parked, set up your audio system by presetting your favorite radio stations. setting the tone, and adjusting the speakers.
+Then, when driving conditions permit, you can tune to your favorite stations using the presets and steering wheel controls if the vehicle has them.